UTFOIL/Vectorization-Public/README.md

 %
 %% ------------------------------------------- Outputs --------------------------------------------
 %
-% Standard network ouptut format(s): .casx
+% Standard network ouptut format(s): .casx .vmv
 %
 % The vectorization output is the set of 3-space locations and radii of all vessels as well as
 % their connectivity.
 This information is stored in several matlab variables in the network output
 % file in the vector directory of the batch_* directory output of the Vectorize function.
 This
 % vector information is also available in the casx file format if the user selects the
 % 'SpecialOutputs'/'casx' name/value pair input.
-The .casx standard file is due to LPPD at
-% University of Illinois at Chicago, Department of Bioengineering (https://lppd.bioe.uic.edu/)
+Casx file format for storing vascular network
+% data designed by G. Hartung and A. Linninger, UIC, 2016-2019.
+Vmv file format is the VessMorphoVis
+% plugin to Blender due to the Blue Brain Project, described by Abdellah et al. in Bioinformatics in
+% 2020.
 %
 % TIME_STAMP = VECTORIZE( ... )
 %     returns the TIME_STAMP that was assigned to any new data or settings output